 D. Hands must be washed before and after treating the student and after removing the gloves; and

 Handling of Body Fluids

-D. Any disclosure regarding sexually-transmitted diseases, HIV or drug or alcohol treatment must be accompanied by the following statement:
+Any disclosure made pursuant to a release regarding reproductive healthcare, including sexually transmitted diseases, HIV/AIDS, drug treatment, or alcohol treatment must be accompanied by the following statement:

 “This information has been disclosed to you from records whose confidentiality is protected by state law.
 State law prohibits you from making any further disclosure of it without the specific written consent of the person to whom it pertains, or as otherwise permitted by state law.
 A general authorization for the release of medical or other information is not sufficient for this purpose.”